 In the same article, the certified consignee is defined as “a natural or legal person registered with the competent authorities of the Member State of destination in order to receive, in the exercise of his profession, goods subject to excise duty for consumption in the territory of one Member State and then introduced into the territory of another Member State.”

-The Eurotax’s certified consignee status in France, Belgium and the Netherlands:
+The Eurotax’s certified consignee status in France, Belgium, Spain and the Netherlands:

-Eurotax is therefore pleased to inform you that it has obtained from French, Belgian and Netherlands customs the status of certified consignee which only allows the receipt in mainland France, Belgium and the Netherlands of goods for which the excise duties have been paid in the Member State of dispatch.
-This will help professionals who intend to send their products subject to alcohol excise duty and who do not have an excise number to use the Eurotax alcohol excise service for their shipments to France, Belgium and the Netherlands.
+Eurotax is therefore pleased to inform you that it has obtained from French, Belgian, Spanish and Netherlands customs the status of certified consignee which only allows the receipt in mainland France, Belgium and the Netherlands of goods for which the excise duties have been paid in the Member State of dispatch.
+This will help professionals who intend to send their products subject to alcohol excise duty and who do not have an excise number to use the Eurotax alcohol excise service for their shipments to France, Belgium, Spain and the Netherlands.

 They will also be able to benefit from direct shipment to their customers without going through a warehouse.